 All Levey students take English Language Arts classes each year.
-Each class is organized according to the teaching style of each particular teacher, but the 6th, 7th, and 8th grade curriculum is centered on the state of Michigan’s Content Standards and Benchmarks and the Spring Board program, a middle school advanced placement curriculum designed by College Board.
+Each class is organized according to the teaching style of each particular teacher, but the 6th, 7th, and 8th grade curriculum is centered on the state of Michigan’s Content Standards and Benchmarks.

 At each grade level, instruction focuses on improving the reading, writing, speaking, and thinking skills of each student.
 Students read and write daily and are encouraged to share their ideas and written creations with their classmates.
 Through regular mini-lessons on writing craft and writing mechanics (that follow the Six Traits of Good Writing model), students will learn to write, revise, and edit their work independently as they prepare to present their compositions to a school audience or for publication.
 They will learn about many different types of literature, such as short stories, novels, drama, poetry, fables, myths, legends, biographies, and memoirs; but there will be an emphasis placed on informational texts – which will especially help to prepare them for higher education.
 Explicit instruction in English grammar and vocabulary is included in the curriculum at each grade level.